 It is surprising to some, but the commercial contracts market has been fairly steady for a number of years.
-There were no mass redundancy programmes, but there was also very little growth.
+There were no mass redundancy programmes in the recession, but there was also very little growth.
 Teams had been continuing with their freestanding work, as well as providing support to the little transactional work their firms had been involved in.

-The past couple of years, however, have seen a sharp increase in commercial, and particularly IT, work and the larger firms have been recruiting very heavily.
-Mid-tier and smaller firms often combine commercial contracts with company commercial work – they have been relatively steady over time and, whilst opportunities are fewer and further between, they are safe and steady roles.
+The past couple of years, however, have seen a sharp increase in commercial, and particularly IT related work; the larger firms have been recruiting very heavily to service this demand.
+Mid-tier and smaller firms often combine commercial contracts with company commercial work they have been relatively steady over time and, whilst opportunities are fewer and further between, they are safe and steady roles.

 Is this a good career option?

 Generally, a very good career option for the steady nature of the work and market, as outlined above.
 It is also still the favoured specialism of companies looking to appoint an in-house lawyer to their ranks, although you are not necessarily precluded by qualifying into another area.
 We have also seen more in-house roles at the junior level recently.

 One point of caution try to gain as wide and varied experience as possible.
 This will help safeguard your career.
 For example, it is all well and good gaining the best quality IT software licensing experience possible, but if this is an area that starts to be commoditised in the future (which is indeed a current trend), you will start to become less valuable.

 September 2017 opportunities

 Even though a lot of commercial contracts positions will be swallowed up by internal applications, it looks like there could be a few NQ positions making it on to the market, such is the need to expand teams to cater for the enhanced client work.